 The protein source for Jumbo is simple: Concentrated Whey Protein.

-Although there are some added amino acids, the protein source is basically just Concentrated whey, which is good, since it's a very good quality protein source and excellent biological value.
+Although there are some amino acids added, the protein source is basically just concentrated Whey, which is good, as it is a very good quality protein source and excellent biological value.

 The carbohydrates in this supplement are present in the so-called 6-Carb Matrix.

 It is simply a combination of six different types of carbohydrates, nothing more.

 The carbohydrate with greater presence in the Jumbo is Dextrose, which is why each dose is made up of 59g of sugar.
 Dextrose, also known as glucose, is a sugar with a very high glycemic index (100) and other than post-workout, it is a carbohydrate to avoid.

 Next is oatmeal, which is a good source of carbohydrates, and you already know it, and Palatinose, which is also OK.